veiltail goldfish

 opened mouth orange and white tail veiltail goldfish

 You should try and keep the fins in a good condition by making sure that the water quality of the tank is adequate, that the fish gets a well-balanced diet, and keeping only fish-safe decorations in the tank to prevent any further damage.
+All these precautions will help protect your fish against fin rot—a condition that can permanently ruin the Veiltail’s fins.

 Feeding Your Veiltail